carbon-language/carbon-lang/docs/project/contribution_tools.md

 #### `python3` and `pip3`

 Carbon requires Python 3.9 or newer.
-The included `pip` should typically be used for Python package installation rather than other package managers.
+The included `pip3` should typically be used for Python package installation rather than other package managers.

 **NOTE**: Carbon will focus support on Homebrew installs of Python 3.9, but it